-Throughout her life, Godela Orff was interested in philosophy, music, religion and the final things in life.
-Nothing captivated her more than the manifold paths man can take to fathom the meaning of life.
+Godela Orff wrote: “I had long since immersed myself in philosophy and religion.
+Nothing captivated me more than the manifold paths man can take to fathom the meaning of life…”

 Godela Orff also sought contact with Hans Küng, the great theologian; she read his publications, engaged with Hans Küng’s global ethic for international understanding between Christians, Jews and Islam.
 “Beat swords into ploughshares” – Hans Küng was a great believer in the message on the memorial in front of the UN headquarters in New York, and appealed to the world to lay down arms and give the hungry their bread.

-Her many discussions on religious philosophy with her father delved deep into fascinating subjects.
 Throughout their lives both father and daughter were interested in questions of what came after death.
-St. Francis of Assisi was a role model for both. (see also the “Sonnengesang des Hl.
-Franziskus” (St. Francis’ Canticle of the Sun) by Carl Orff)
+St. Francis of Assisi was a role model for both.
+Carl Orff composed the acapella choral work “Sonnengesang des Hl.
+Franziskus” (St. Francis’ Canticle of the Sun).

 Godela Orff wanted to open up this difficult and complex work to a wider audience.
 Working with composer and director Michael Rüggeberg, she oversaw an interpretation of the work on the basis of the premiere at the Salzburg Festival on 20 August 1973, conducted by Herbert von Karajan, directed by August Everding, and produced by Gerhart Lenssen.